fudgebucket27/sneiper/README.md

    ```

 # How to update
-Run this command in folder of sneiper to grab the latest updates
+Run this command in the folder of sneiper to grab the latest updates

 ```bash
 git pull